TB - Clinicians and Healthcare Providers

 Healthcare Providers Can Prevent TB

-Testing and treating latent TB infection is a critical step to eliminating TB in the United States and protecting your community.
-As a trusted source of health information, it’s important to initiate a conversation about latent TB infection and TB disease with your patients at risk for TB .
+Testing and treating latent TB infection (inactive TB) is a critical step to eliminating TB in the United States and protecting your community.
+As a trusted source of health information, it’s important to initiate a conversation about latent TB infection (inactive TB) and active TB disease with your patients at risk for TB.

 testing infographic

-The Georgia TB Reference Guide is now available as an app for IOS and Androids.
+The Georgia TB Reference Guide is now available as an app for iOS and Android.

 Training Resources